shred/acme4j/src/site/markdown/ca/letsencrypt.md

 * Accepts the ACME server certificate of Let's Encrypt even on older Java versions

+## Note

+* _Let's Encrypt_ diverges from the ACME specifications for various reasons.
+For this reason, some parts of the _acme4j_ API may not behave as documented.
+[See here for more details.](https://github.com/letsencrypt/boulder/blob/master/docs/acme-divergences.md)

 ## Limits

 * Registrations per IP: 10 per 3 hours